Parlay-Kei/Parlay-Golf-Ventures/docs/README.md

 4. Familiarize yourself with the [Debugging Guide](./debugging-guide.md) for troubleshooting issues
 5. Check the [Development Journal](./development-journal.md) to understand recent changes
 6. Review the [Performance Optimizations](./performance-optimizations.md) to understand the platform's optimization strategies
+7. Check the [Recent Build Changes](./recent-build-changes.md) for latest build improvements
-7. Use the [Pull Request Template](./pull-request-template.md) when submitting changes
+8. Use the [Pull Request Template](./pull-request-template.md) when submitting changes

 ## Development Workflow